reconhub/reconhub.github.io/resources/guidelines.md

 We recommend following the [*rOpenSci* package development guidelines](https://github.com/ropensci/onboarding/blob/master/packaging_guide.md), with the following additions / changes:

 - RECON does not use any package submission system.
+If you would like your package to integrate RECON, be in touch with us directly (click on email link at the bottom of this page).

 - Packages should be hosted on [github](http://github.com), or a similar platform with a (ideally, distributed) version control system; we recommend keeping the *master* branch as functional, and using other branches for more adventurous changes.

 - Packages should be submitted to a [*goodpractice*](https://github.com/MangoTheCat/goodpractice/) run to detect possible issues.

-- The `README.Rmd` should provide an overview of the main functionalities of the package; vignettes can be used for finer details, but ideally the users should be able to become familiar with a package from its github project page.
+- The `README.Rmd` should provide an overview of the main functionalities of the package, and point to more detailed resources (vignettes, tutorials, open-access publications) where relevant.

+- Vignettes are strongly recommended for more detailed documentation, including worked examples, details of analyses and methods, customisation of graphics, and object classes.
+The *Rmarkdown* (`.Rmd`) format is preferred to Sweave (`.Rnw`) as it is easier to convert to `.html` pages.

 - We **strongly** recommend the use of [*roxygen2*](https://cran.r-project.org/web/packages/roxygen2/index.html) for documentation, as it makes documentation easier to maintain.

 - We encourage the use of "`::`" when importing functions from non-core packages, as it makes dependencies on foreign code more visible (and avoids using `@importFrom` tags).

+- We encourage the use of [*pkgdown*](http://github.com/hadley/pkgdown) to generate a website for the package.
+For an example, see the [*incidence*](http://github.com/reconhub/incidence) package.